BASIC HABITS FOR FINANCIAL PLANNING

 • Friends, once you have developed these habits and skills in personal financing, you can plan your goals.

-• Once you have planned your goals, start saving for your goals accordingly, and invest them wisely to beat the inflation in long run.
+• Once you have planned your goals, start saving for your goals accordingly, and invest them wisely to beat inflation in the long run.

 • Develop the habit of delayed gratification, which will be the prime factor of your financial planning habits which will transform to create your wealth.